hadiidbouk/ChartProgressBar-iOS/README.md

 ## Usage

-Add a UIView and set class name 'ChartProgressBar'
+Add a UIView and set class name 'ChartProgressBar' , set the width and the height of this UIView

 ![](https://i.imgur.com/l3utMxR.png)